Bencantest/bush/README.md

 ---

-# 🖥️ System Monitor with AI Analysis
+#  System Monitor with AI Analysis

-This project provides a **Python-based system monitoring tool** (`system_monitor.py`) that leverages the `psutil` library to gather real-time system and process information.
+ **Python-based system monitoring tool** (`system_monitor.py`) that leverages the `psutil` library to gather real-time system and process information.
 It integrates with an **AI monitoring script** (`aimonitor.py`) that uses the **Groq API** to analyze the collected data and provide intelligent advice on system performance, congestion or potential malicious activities.

 ---

-## 🚀 Features
+##  Features

-* **Comprehensive System Metrics**: Monitor CPU, memory, disk nd network I/O.
+* Comprehensive System Metrics: Monitor CPU, memory, disk nd network I/O.
-* **Detailed Process Listing**: View all running processes with their PID, name, user, CPU/memory usage and command-line arguments.
+* Detailed Process Listing: View all running processes with their PID, name, user, CPU/memory usage and command-line arguments.
-* **Process Filtering**: Filter processes by name or command-line arguments.
+* Process Filtering: Filter processes by name or command-line arguments.
-* **Top CPU Consumers**: Identify processes consuming the most CPU time.
+* Top CPU Consumers: Identify processes consuming the most CPU time.
-* **Memory Usage Analysis**: Find processes using memory within a specified range (e.g., 40MB to 100MB).
+* Memory Usage Analysis: Find processes using memory within a specified range (e.g., 40MB to 100MB).
-* **Background Monitoring**: Run continuously in the background to periodically collect system data.
+* Background Monitoring: Run continuously in the background to periodically collect system data.
-* **AI-Powered Insights**: Send system/process data to the Groq AI model for intelligent analysis and actionable advice on system health and security.
+* AI-Powered Insights: Send system/process data to the Groq AI model for intelligent analysis and actionable advice on system health and security.

 ---

-## 📋 Prerequisites
+##  Prerequisites

 Ensure the following are installed: